-In this school individuals are encouraged to contact the Designated Safeguarding Lead (DSL) if they have concerns about a young person.
+In this school any individual must contact the Designated Safeguarding Lead (DSL) or the Deputy (DDSL) if they have concerns about a young person.

-The DSL is Aly Potts and the deputy DSLs are Sara Brooker, Ian Hudson, Pippa Newman, Jorden Anderson and Amy Kendal.
+The DSL (1) is Sara Brooker and the other DSLs are Aly Potts, Pippa Newman, Amy Kendall (maternity leave), Jorden Anderson, Andrew Haines, Jayne Hale, Tanya Noble and Jenny Lawrence.
+The appointed member of SLT is Aly Potts, DSL (2).
 There is a nominated safeguarding governor, Ann Williams, who will take leadership responsibility for safeguarding.
 Ann Williams, who is also the Chair of Governors, will receive reports of allegations against the Headteacher and act on behalf of the governing body.
-Keeping Children Safe in Education 2016 requires that the Chair of Governors deals with allegations against the Headteacher.
+As an employer we follow safer recruitment guidance as set out in Keeping Children Safe in Education 2020.